| Title: | Stack and Reshape Datasets After Splitting Concatenated Values |

 Either |

-This is primarily a helper function for the concat.split()
+This is primarily a helper function for the concat.split() function when

 creating the "expanded" structure.
-The input is anticipated to be a list
+The input is anticipated to be a list of

-values obtained using base::strsplit()
+values obtained using base::strsplit().

-A matrix
+A matrix.

 Ananda Mahto

-invec <- c("rock,electro","electro","rock,jazz") A <- strsplit(invec, ",") splitstackshape:::charMat(A) splitstackshape:::charMat(A, 0) splitstackshape:::charMat(A, mode = "value")
+invec <- c("rock,electro","electro","rock,jazz") A <- strsplit(invec, ",") splitstackshape:::charMat(A) splitstackshape:::charMat(A, 0) splitstackshape:::charMat(A, mode = "value")invec <- c("rock,electro","electro","rock,jazz") A <- strsplit(invec, ",") splitstackshape:::charMat(A) splitstackshape:::charMat(A, 0) splitstackshape:::charMat(A, mode = "value")

-function takes a column with multiple values, splits
+The concat.split function takes a column with multiple values, splits

-or into separate columns, and returns a new
+the values into a list or into separate columns, and returns a new

-data.frame
+data.frame or data.table.

-concat.split(data, split.col, sep = ",", structure = "compact", mode = NULL, type = NULL, drop = FALSE, fixed = FALSE, fill = NA, ...)
+concat.split(data, split.col, sep = ",", structure = "compact", mode = NULL, type = NULL, drop = FALSE, fixed = FALSE, fill = NA, ...)concat.split(data, split.col, sep = ",", structure = "compact", mode = NULL, type = NULL, drop = FALSE, fixed = FALSE, fill = NA, ...)

 data |